Through The Fibro Fog

 ⭐ Why this recipe is so good

 • Tangy fruit.
 Pomegranate has a natural 'tang' with a slightly tart taste.
-Perfect for a salad dressing.
+Perfect for a salad dressing, perhaps on my pomegranate cucumber salad for extra sweetness!

 • A little different.
 So many dressings are based on citrus, but this recipe feels a bit special.